anupriyamranjit/anupriyamranjit.github.io/_posts/2024-05-01-how-does-react-work.markdown

 date:   2024-05-01 20:12:33 -0400
 categories: React
 tag: [SWE, Frontend]
+summary: "The article provides a succinct introduction to React's function in rendering HTML for web apps.
+It mentions prominent companies that use React and simplifies the process of web content delivery.
+The main focus is on explaining how React renders HTML, showcasing the conversion of HTML into a tree structure of nodes using an example snippet and an accompanying image.
+Overall, it aims to give readers a basic grasp of React's role in rendering web content."
 ---
 This article is a quick overview of React and how it renders HTML that you see every day

 ## Who uses React